pro-grammer-SD/counter/README.md

-- about: nothing
+# ℹ️ About:
+ - A counter app made in KivyMD, with extended support to Android
+# 📦 Extras:
-- extras: you should sign up the .apk coz theses aren't (recommended)
+ - You should sign up the .apk as these aren't (recommended)
-- note: you will be notified when this build works bcoz its still not working out :(